MikaTech-dev/MikaTech-dev/README.md

 - 👋 Hello, i'm Ikenna
 - 👀 I’m looking to be a fullstack developer
-- 🌱 I’m currently learning node.js, javascript and wordpress
+- 🌱 I’m currently learning javascript, node.js, express, SQL, mongodb and wordpress
 - 💞️ I’m not really looking to collab on anything at the moment
-- 📫 You can reach me via mail: verasamoma@gmail.com
+- 📫 You can reach me via: verasamoma@gmail.com
-- ⚡ Fun fact: I'm an astrophile‼️
+- ⚡ Fun fact: Did you know platypuses have venomous heels?

 <!---
 MikaTech-dev/MikaTech-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.